sims1710/sims1710/README.md

 </p>

 <p align="center">
-  You can see my top-used languages here:
+  You can see my stats here:
 </p>

 <p align="center">